 At The Emily Post Institute, we know that business relationships are built on proper etiquette and manners.
 Keeping a professional appearance is important to sustaining these relationships.
 Here are five guidelines to follow when considering appropriate office attire for the summer:

-5 Guidelines for What Not to Wear to the Office During the Summer [download]
+5 Guidelines for What Not to Wear to the Office in the Summer

 If your company has a dress code, follow it.
 Not only will you show respect for your company and its culture, you’ll also be showing respect for your co-workers.
 It’s when the dress code is vague or incomplete that difficulties can arise.
 This summer, be careful of the following: